wp-plugins/events-manager-extended/readme.txt

 * Change: No seats available anymore?
 Then no booking form as well.
 * Change: Now an error is returned to the user if on a booking form not all required fields are filled in
 * Feature: Captcha added for booking form
-* Bugfix: The shortcode [locations_map] once again works, failure was also due to newlines in the location balloon (fix in function dbem_global_map_json in dbem_people.php)
+* Bugfix: The shortcode [locations_map] once again works, failure was also due to newlines in the location balloon (fix in function eme_global_map_json in dbem_people.php)
 * Rewrite of the widgets to the api used from wordpress 2.8 onwards, resulting in cleaner code and multi-instance widgets
 * Bugfix: Some html cleanup for w3 markup validation
 * Change: If the location name is empty: we don't show the map for the event